Introduction to Occlusion: Principles & Benefits

-In 2019 we have just run our Glasgow course in conjunction with Leca Dental.
+In 2019 we ran our Glasgow course in conjunction with Leca Dental.
 For dentists in the South West of England you can book on Graham Browning's course, 28-29 February 2020 in Dorchester.
-Also now booking for Birmingham 16-17 November with Laurence Murray.
+BSOS is now booking for Birmingham 16-17 November and Glasgow 18-19 April 2020, both with Laurence Murray.

 Day 1 - Theory

 Practitioners will be able to develop their understanding and management of headache cases, thereby developing a new area of patient care within their practice.
 The seminar also includes TMJ anatomy and function and the use of appliances.